brugalada/Sagittarius/Bibliography/NotesOnSagittarius.md

 hemisphere M giants also are Sgr stars, likely trailing arm debris overlapping the Sgr leading arm in the north.**

-NOTE: their detection of the trailing arm in the north seems confirmed compared to previous works (Majewski+2004, Chou+2007), and correspond roughly to the same detections we have with modern samples.
+NOTE: Their detection of the trailing arm in the north seems confirmed compared to previous works (Majewski+2004, Chou+2007), and correspond roughly to the same detections we have with modern samples.